The Dynamics of the Next Normal Enterprise

 To establish clear and consistent CSR initiatives, ensure that all connections—whether internal and external—are oriented regarding the enterprise’s CSR goals.
 Communicate with departments, stakeholders, and partners about their roles in the said initiatives so that all business operations and resources are aligned.
 Also, make sure that these CSR goals are SMART (specific, measurable, attainable, relevant, and time-bound) according to the industry and environment to which the corporation is operating in.

-After the pandemic ends, the whole world has no idea what it should prepare for next.
-To put it frankly, we are not even sure when the pandemic will truly end.
-But even if we had no idea what problem awaits all of us, it always pays off to inculcate an enterprise culture that is prepared for what it to come.
+We may not foresee everything that awaits us, but it always pays off to inculcate an enterprise culture that is prepared for what is to come.
 It is definitely the better option than being complacent at the present, and only dealing with problems when it is already closing in or is already disrupting the entire organization.